libSDL2pp/libSDL2pp/README.md

 ## Bundling ##

-The library is easy to integrade into other CMake-using projects.
+The library is easy to integrate into other CMake-using projects.

 Just place the library into dedicated directory in your project (for example, lib/SDL2pp) and add